espocrm/documentation/docs/development/api.md

 See in the [tutorial](api-tutorial.md) **how to get started**.

-Client imlementations require specifying the Site URL.
+Client implementations require specifying the Site URL.
 It's an URL that you open in the browser to use EspoCRM.

 ## Authentication